About Us

 Our History

-Religious communities usually originate from the initiative of a single founding personality.
-The beginning of our history was different: A group of 95 young women was confirmed as a new religious community in Vienna on May 10, 1857, by Cardinal Joseph Othmar von Rauscher.
+Religious communities often originate from a single person.
+The beginning of our story was different; 95 young women came together and were confirmed as a new religious community by Cardinal Joseph Othmar von Rauscher on May 10, 1857, in Vienna, Austria.

 Franziskaner Rosenkranz Tau